-18 Dependability
+17 Dependability

 Dependability of a system is the system's ability to ensure service failures are at a level of frequency and severity that is acceptable.
 Dependability includes several aspects, namely Availability, Reliability, Safety, Integrity and Maintainability.
-The Dependability package includes support for defining and classifying safety requirements through preliminary Hazard Analysis Risk Assessment, tracing and categorizing safety requirements according to role in safety life-cycle, formalizing safety requirements using safety constraints, formalizing and assessing fault propagation through error models, and organizing evidence of safety in a Safety Case.
+The Dependability package includes support for defining and classifying safety requirements through preliminary Hazard Analysis Risk Assessment, tracing and categorizing safety requirements according to their role in the safety life-cycle, formalizing safety requirements using safety constraints, formalizing and assessing fault propagation through error models, and organizing evidence of safety in a Safety Case.